Here's Our Rant About POINT Biopharma Global Inc. (PNT)

 Analysts’ Opinion of PNT

-Many brokerage firms have already submitted their reports for PNT stocks, with Guggenheim repeating the rating for PNT by listing it as a “Buy.”
-The predicted price for PNT in the upcoming period, according to Guggenheim is $20 based on the research report published on August 16th of the current year 2022.
+Many brokerage firms have already submitted their reports for PNT stocks, with Truist repeating the rating for PNT by listing it as a “Buy.”
+The predicted price for PNT in the upcoming period, according to Truist is $22 based on the research report published on September 16th of the current year 2022.

+Berenberg, on the other hand, stated in their research note that they expect to see PNT reach a price target of $20.
+The rating they have provided for PNT stocks is “Buy” according to the report published on September 14th, 2022.

-Jefferies gave a rating of “Buy” to PNT, setting the target price at $20 in the report published on May 26th of the current year.
+Guggenheim gave a rating of “Buy” to PNT, setting the target price at $20 in the report published on August 16th of the current year.

 Insider Trading